Nasal Allergies (Rhinitis)

 Sometimes it can be hard to tell the difference between allergies and the common cold.
 There are more than a hundred strains of cold viruses.
 Each tends to become widespread at certain times of the year, which is why you may mistake a cold for a seasonal allergy.
 Allergies occur at the same time every year and last as long as the allergen is in the air (usually 2-3 weeks per allergen).
 Allergies cause itching of the nose and eyes along with other nasal symptoms.
 Colds last about one week and have less itching of the nose and eyes.

 What Are the Treatments for Allergic Rhinitis?

 The first and best option is to avoid contact with substances that trigger your nasal allergies (allergens).
 When prevention is not enough, consider using over-the-counter or prescription medicines.
 See our “Allergy Medicine Guide” below.

 Nasal allergy symptoms may disappear completely when the allergen is removed or after the allergy is treated.
-Talk to your pharmacist and health care provider about what is best for you.
+Talk with your pharmacist and health care provider about what is best for you.